Dear Students and Parents,

-Skills that will be emphasized in this class will be learning to use and handle biology equipment and live specimens, learning to write using scientific language, learning to use problem-solving skills, and learning to perform experiments using the scientific method.
+Skills that will be emphasized in this class will be learning to write using scientific language, learning to use problem-solving skills, and learning to perform experiments using the scientific method.

 In order to experience success in this course, you must develop good, active listening skills AND be able to take notes in class.
 Furthermore, it is important that you advocate for yourself as a learner.
-This entails, asking questions about material that you do not understand when that content is covered in class.
-You do not want to wait to ask questions right before a quiz or exam.
-I am available for extra help during the school days and before or after school by appointment.
-Please ask me during class or send me an email at email@example.com to set up an appointment for extra help.
+This entails asking questions about material that you do not understand when that content is covered in class.
+Ms. Booker and Ms. Dore are both available for extra help during the school days and before or after school by appointment.
+Please ask either of us during class or send an email at email@example.com or firstname.lastname@example.org to set up an appointment for extra help.

 I look forward to working with you this year.
-Don’t forget that I am here to help you succeed in biology.
-I hope this will be a rewarding year for all of us!
+Don’t forget that we are here to help you succeed in Biology.
+We hope this will be a rewarding year for all of us!

 Wellesley High School Course Overview and Expectations

 Classroom: Room 337

 - Charged Laptop

 - Notebook OR Loose leaf paper in a binder

 Grades are determined by total points.
 Generally, assignments will fall into one of the following categories and their point value will be in the range provided: